imrafaelmerino/java-fun/docs/README.md

 ```

-You can combine two generator and specify the odd weight assigned to each one
+You can combine any number of generators and set the probability of selecting each of them
+for the next value generation:

 ```java
 // 20% alphaumeric strings and 80% digits